uwdata/draco/README.md

 ### Running Draco

-To run draco on a partial spec
+To run draco on a partial spec.

 `sh run_pipeline.sh spec`